runpod/docs/docs/glossary.md

 ## Serverless SDK

-The [Serverless SDK](https://github.com/runpod/runpod-python?tab=readme-ov-file#--serverless-worker-sdk) is a Python package used when creating a handler function.
-This package helps your code receive requests from our serverless system, triggers your handler function to execute, and returns the function's result back to the Serverless system.
+The [Serverless SDK](https://github.com/runpod/runpod-python) is a Python package used when creating a handler function.
+This package helps your code receive requests from our serverless system, triggers your handler function to execute, and returns the function's result back to the serverless system.

 # Pod